 Below-Grade: Pertaining to the location of a finished floor that is in direct contact with the ground or with less than 18 inches of well-ventilated space.

 Concrete: A hard, strong material made by mixing a cementing material (commonly Portland cement) and a mineral aggregate (as washed sand and gravel or broken rock) with sufficient water to cause the cement to set and bind the entire mass.

 Coefficient of Friction: The ration of the tangential force that is needed to start or maintain uniform relative motion between two contacting surfaces to the perpendicular force holding them in contact.

 Cork: The bark of a tree commonly known as Cork Oak and native to the Mediterranean region.
-The bark naturally splits every 9 to 15 years and can be safely harvested causing no harm to the tree.
+The bark naturally splits every 9 to 15 years.
+Barks can be safely harvested without harming the tree.
 Cork is naturally hypoallergenic and resistant to mold and mildew.